 Course 2: Triple Planning

 This course is for all those who are involved in working with or supporting unaccompanied asylum seeking children and care leavers, including managers, social workers, personal advisors, support workers, independent reviewing officers and foster carers, who will be involved in undertaking needs assessments and pathway planning.
-The course covers relevant legislation and best practice, and will explore the implications of the introduction of the Immigration Act 2016.
+The course covers relevant legislation and best practice, as well as proposed changes to leaving care support for UASC contained in the Immigration Act 2016.
 Participants gain an understanding of how to plan for the three possible outcomes for those with uncertain immigration status beyond the age of 18, including considerations when undertaking lawful assessments of educational need, and best practice when preparing young people for return to country of origin.

 - Gain a better understanding of the impact of immigration status on access to public funds at 18, including benefits and accommodation;

-- Have a good understanding of how to undertake lawful assessments of educational need which comply with the Kebede Judgement (2013) and the Nfuni Judgement (2013);
+- Consider how to undertake lawful assessments of educational need which comply with the Kebede Judgement (2013) and the Nfuni Judgement (2013);

 - Be able to consider contingencies for durable and best interest plans for young people who are likely to return to their country of origin.